miroapp/app-examples/examples/github-appcards/README.md

 7. Trigger a new deploy.

 <b>Make sure your URLs have https:// at the beginning, otherwise the OAuth flow will not work.</b>
+Also make sure that your MIRO_REDIRECT_URI ends in `.netlify/functions/authorize`.

 # 🏃🏽‍♂️ Run the app <a name="run"></a>